Why is an expert AWS Consultant hard to find?

 Planning your architecture

 Based on your needs, our team can then determine the optimal configuration for virtual machines and storage that blends cost efficiency with the power and processing that you need.
-It’s worth remembering that when we set this up in CAMS, it will change and grow with the needs of your business, not just based on a snapshot in time that you would get from an AWS consultant.
+It’s worth remembering that when we set this up in CloudOps, it will change and grow with the needs of your business, not just based on a snapshot in time that you would get from an AWS consultant.

-One of the key benefits of the CAMS software is the ability to provide support as and when you need it, with minimal delays and disruption to your service.
+One of the key benefits of the CloudOps software is the ability to provide support as and when you need it, with minimal delays and disruption to your service.
 The solution is designed to be an extension of your team, providing the in-depth knowledge and information you need to keep your cloud properly maintained and healthy, and helping to avoid any undue risks.

 During these beginning stages, we also carry out extensive risk assessments so that we can record any potential problems and monitor these as part of our support mechanism.